numb86/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 - Azure Service Administrator
 - Azure Co-administrator

-If your Azure DevOps account is connected to Entra ID, then you can proceed to [Connect a service user](#connect-a-service-user).
+If your Azure DevOps account is connected to Entra ID, then you can proceed to [Connect a service principal](#connect-a-service-principal).
 However, if you're just getting set up, connect Azure DevOps to the Microsoft Entra ID app you just created:

 1. From your Azure DevOps account, select **Organization settings** in the bottom left.
 2. Navigate to Microsoft Entra ID.